Andy Ibáñez Player Props: Tigers vs. Blue Jays

 Andy Ibáñez At The Plate

-- Ibanez has 13 doubles, a triple, six home runs and eight walks while hitting .228.
+- Ibanez is hitting .230 with 13 doubles, a triple, six home runs and eight walks.

-- Ibanez has picked up a hit in 29 of 56 games this year, with multiple hits nine times.
+- In 52.6% of his 57 games this season, Ibanez has picked up at least one hit.
+He's also had nine multi-hit games.

-- Ibanez has had an RBI in 13 games this year (23.2%), including three multi-RBI outings (5.4%).
-He has also driven home three or more of his team's runs in one contest.
+- In 22.8% of his games this year, Ibanez has had at least one RBI.
+He's picked up more than one in 5.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.